hithaishree98/Blogging_platform/Report.md

 - Implementing a fully functional CRUD system for blog posts, allowing users to create, read, update their blogs.
 - Learning and applying RESTful API practices to manage user authentication and blog creation.
 - Building a responsive, user-friendly interface that adjusts across different devices.
-- Enhancing the project beyond the assignment requirements by implementing user authentication and an admin dashboard to manage and delete blogs.
+- Enhancing the project by implementing user authentication and an admin dashboard to manage and delete blogs.
 - Admin has a seperate dashboard with visualizations and summary on total registered users and blogs.
-- Learning how to integrate MongoDB for database storage and using Passport.js for user authentication.
+- Learning how to integrate MongoDB for database storage and for user authentication.

 ## Team Member Contributions